 Temp.
-Alarm
+Alarm Off Te

-Off Temp Alarm
+Temp Alarm

-Temp Alarm sounds when the water temperature detected by the 300 seriesTM reaches the Temp Alarm setting, which is either set in degrees Fahrenheit or Celsius [International Models only].
+OFF Temp Alarm sounds when the water temperature (from the temperature probe that is built into the transducer) detected by the Fishing System reaches the Temp Alarm setting, which is either set in degrees Fahrenheit or Celsius [International Models only].
 For example, if the Temp Alarm is set to 58 degrees Fahrenheit, and the water temperature falls from 60 degrees to 58 degrees, the Temp Alarm will sound.
 Similarly, if the water temperature rises from 56 degrees to 58 degrees, the Temp Alarm will also sound.